microsoft/fluentui-react-native/CONTRIBUTING.md

 This repo manages semantic versioning and publishing using [Beachball](https://github.com/microsoft/beachball).
 When contributing, make sure to run the following before making a pull request:

 1. `yarn change` will take you through a command line wizard to generate change files
-2. Make sure to commit and push the newly generated change file
+2. Make sure to push the newly generated change file

 #### Testing changes